 Data analytics continue to play an integral function in cybersecurity—from SIEM to advanced network-based intrusion detection (NID), today's leading solutions are heavily reliant on data science-backed, actionable threat intelligence to detect and mitigate cyber attacks.
 Varonis is one such vendor whose platform revolves around cybersecurity data analytics; let's see how it holds up against leading security vendor Tripwire.

 2 out of 5 key Experian data breach predictions for 2017 elude to a future of sophisticated adversaries and cyber intrusions.
-The firm predicted the continued escalation of state-sponsored attacks from espionage to war and continued international data breaches significantly affecting multinational companies.
+The firm predicted the continued escalation of state-sponsored attacks from espionage to war and continued international corporate espionage data breaches significantly affecting multinational companies.
 In this grim digital landscape, what can organizations do to better protect their most critical IT assets against attackers?

 Enterprises are better positioned to prevent or minimize security incidents if a layered cybersecurity framework is in place, usually combining several different technologies such as resilience monitoring, vulnerability detection/management, endpoint protection, SIEM/log analysis, and more.
 To this end, Tripwire focuses on FIM as the basis for its security configuration management platform, while Varonis employs user behavior analytics to power its threat protection suite.

 Tripwire was founded in 1997 as an IT security software developer specializing in file monitoring and host-based intrusion detection.
 Today, the company offers both an Enterprise offering and a free Tripwire Open Source tool for monitoring file and configuration changes.
 The platform is rounded out with premium add-ons such as Tripwire IP360's for vulnerability management and Tripwire Log Center for SIEM/log intelligence.